ClementNerma/NightOS/docs/specs/kernel/syscalls.md

 - Scope type (1 byte):
   - `0x00` for the default service
   - `0x01` for a scoped service
-  - `0xA0` for the desktop environment service
-  - `0xA1` for the filesystem manager service
-  - `0xA2` for the filesystem items opener service
 - [Scope name](../services.md#scoped-services) if asking to connect to a custom scoped (8 bytes)
 - Command code (2 bytes)